brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

  #.
 Fast switching - This is a common packet forwarding mechanism which uses a fast-switching cache to store next-hop information.
 When a packet arrives on an interface, it is forwarded to the control plane where the CPU searches for a match in the fast-switching cache.
 If it is not there, it is process-switched and forwarded to the exit interface.
     The flow information for the packet is also stored in the fast-switching cache.
 If another packet going to the same destination arrives on an interface, the next-hop information in the cache is re-used without CPU intervention.

-this is just a paragraph
+this is just a paragraph lol Ibrahim :)